PRODUCT UPDATE – CHANGES TO THE TREGASKISS® 600 AMP ROBOTIC WATER-COOLED MIG GUN OFFERING

 Here are several key factors to consider when selecting a self-shielded flux-cored welding gun and tips for properly maintaining it to optimize performance.

-1. Flux-Cored MIG Gun Options
+1. Flux-Cored Gun Options

 Not every welding gun fits every application.
 They come in various amperages and configurations, with features that include heat shields, configurable necks and adjustable cable lengths.
 The key is finding a flux-cored gun that works for each welder, since many options come down to operator preference.